-Aromatherapy can greatly benefit the sinuses.
+Aromatherapy and essential oils can greatly benefit the sinuses.
 Eucalyptus, tea tree, lavender, and rosemary essential oils help soothe and heal the entire respiratory system.
 Essential oils are also useful in a steam bath.
-Use lavender and eucalyptus -- they evaporate with the steam from the bath to penetrate and heal the sinuses.
+Use lavender and eucalyptus essential oils -- they evaporate with the steam from the bath to penetrate and heal the sinuses.
 These oils may also be used in foot massage.
 Concentrate on the bottom of toes and balls of the feet.
 Dilute essential oils before using on skin.

 Sinus problems usually benefit from a cleansing diet of vegetables, fruits, and grains.
 Greens, lemon juice, carrot juice, pineapples, papayas, and apples are good things to add.
 Don’t forget to drink plenty of pure, fresh water – the best remedy of all.

 When the sinuses are stopped up, a good way to drain them is with horseradish.
 Grate a couple of teaspoons of fresh horseradish root and take a big spoonful by mouth.
 The sinuses will begin to drain and should be clear within a few minutes.